hedyeherfani/Portfolio/README.md

 Project3.docx is going to contain a walkthrough of impact of COVID on race.

-# Folders
+# Code

 Project_1 will contain code and data for Project1.docx

 Project2.ipynb will contain the code behind Project2.docx

-Project3.ipynb will contain the code behing Project3.docx
+CovidProject.ipynb will contain the code behing Project3.docx